forthy42/net2o/wiki/commands.md

 ### dht commands ###

 + $33 dht-id ( $:string -- o:o )
-set dht id for further operations on it
+  set DHT id for further operations on it
 + $20 dht-host+ ( $:string -- )
+  add host to DHT
 + $21 dht-host- ( $:string -- )
+  delete host from DHT
 + $22 dht-tags+ ( $:string -- )
+  add tags to DHT
 + $23 dht-tags- ( $:string -- )
+  delete tags from DHT
 + $24 dht-owner+ ( $:string -- )
+  add owner to DHT
 + $25 dht-owner- ( $:string -- )
+  delete ownr from DHT
 + $26 dht-host? ( -- )
+  query DHT host
 + $27 dht-tags? ( -- )
+  query DHT tags
 + $28 dht-owner? ( -- )
+  query DHT owner

 ### vault commands ###

 + $20 dhe ( $:pubkey -- )
   start diffie hellman exchange
 + $21 vault-keys ( $:keys -- )
+  vault keys can be opened with the dhe secret; each key is IV+session key+checksum
 + $22 vault-file ( $:content -- )
+  this is the actual content of the vault
 + $23 vault-sig ( $:sig -- )
+  the signature of the vault, using the keyed hash over the file
 + $24 vault-crypt ( n -- )
-  set encryption mode and key wrap size forward message to all next nodes of that message group
+  set encryption mode and key wrap size

 ### message commands ###